GabrielCosta-stack/CRUD-Typescript/README.md

-# Shop API with Typescript
+# Simple CRUD with Typescript

+In this project I learned how to configure nodeJS with typescript and TypeORM